Education, English

 Employees from a random company will be taken as the population for this study.
 Participants were treated in accordance with the “Ethical Principles of Psychologists and Code of Conduct” (American Psychological Association, 2002).

 The participants will be requested to fill up the surveys and questionnaires.
-These questionnaires will be filled out in my absence and will not comprise of any perceptible data so that the collected data and information must be completely anonymous.
-The questionnaires will consist of the demographics, history of alcohol consumption and the hangovers, signs, and symptoms of hangovers on the consumers and its severity, after effects of the hangovers observed, number of consumers who backed off from the consumption due to the severe effects of the hangover, and the health-related conditions and habits.
+These questionnaires will be filled out in my absence and will not comprise any perceptible data, so the collected data and information must be completely anonymous.
+The questionnaires will consist of the demographics, history of alcohol consumption and the hangovers, signs and symptoms of hangovers on the consumers and their severity after-effects of the hangovers observed, a number of consumers who backed off from the consumption due to the severe effects of the hangover, and the health-related conditions and habits.

 The existence and severity of the hangover indications will be evaluated with the help of the Hangover Symptom Scale (HSS).
 Slutske (2003) designed and validated this scale.
-13 items were used to assess the symptoms of a hangover which lead to less alcohol consumption.
+13 items were used to assess the symptoms of a hangover, which leads to less alcohol consumption.
 These 13 items were derived from the eight areas of concern like pain, sleep, biological patterns, constitutional, gastrointestinal, cognitive, sensory, sympathetic hyperactivity symptoms and mood.
 These domains were described and explained by Swift and Davidson (1998).
-These hangover symptoms and signs will be evaluated referring to the first time consumption of the alcohol, and then the repeated consumptions if occurred during the duration of previous 12 months.
+These hangover symptoms and signs will be evaluated referring to the first-time consumption of the alcohol and then the repeated consumption if it occurred during the duration of the previous 12 months.

 Data will be examined and analyzed with the help of IBM SPSS Statistics, Version 20 software.
-The contrast of two groups; one consisting of regular consumers of alcohol and the other who just had once or twice and now avoid its consumption, will be examined using the Chi-square test.
+The contrast between two groups, one consisting of regular consumers of alcohol and the other who just had it once or twice and now avoid its consumption, will be examined using the Chi-square test.

 References